jilluthoff/Analyzing-Medicare-Expansion/README.md

   - Public Health Datasets:
     - State Heart Disease Death Rate per 100,000
     - State Cancer Death Rate per 100,000
-    - Adults Reporting Poor Mental Health Status in the Last 30 Days
+    - Adults Self Reported Mental Health Status in the Last 30 Days
-    - Adults Self Reported Fair or Poor Health Status -
+    - Adults Self Reported Health Status
+    - Adults that are overweight or obeses in a state
+    - Adults with Diabetes
+    - State Stroke Death Rate per 100,000
+    - Physical Activity
+    - Suicide Rate
+    - Mortality Rate

   - Access to Healthcare Datasets:
     - State Uninsured Rates
     - Rates of individuals who had trouble paying off medical bills during past twelve month
     - Percent of adults who could not get medical care when needed due to cost by Total
+    - Out-of-Pocket Cost
+    - Single Insurance Premium

  - States' Stance on Adoption of Expanded Medicare Coverage

 ## Data Processing
 The data was pulled from each website and loaded into a single excel file:
-  - All states All Data Collected.xlsx contains alll data collected for every state
+  - All states All Data Collected.xlsx contains all data collected for every state
-  - All states Correlation Data.xlsx has cleaned data
+  - All states Correlation Data.xlsx has the data used for significance testing

 Since the datasets are all from 2018 and contained data for all states, they were then split into two sets: